Craft-First/sfdc-feature-management/README.md

  * @description Feature Implementation that uses a global
  * custom metadata flag.
  */
-public class CustomMetadataEnabledFeature implements Feature {
+public class CustomMetadataEnabledFeature extends Feature {

     /**
      * @description checks if the feature has been enabled via